loid122/Interactive_courses_scraper/README.md

 # Interactive_courses_scraper

-An interactive web application that fetches and processes data from multiple websites using structured queries and request modes.
+An interactive web application that fetches and processes data from multiple IITM websites using structured queries and request modes.
 Built with Flask for the backend and Cytoscape.js for interactive front-end visualizations.

-Access to data from multiple websites.
+Access to data from multiple IITM websites.

 # Features

 Web Scraping: Extracts structured data from websites using Python requests, Selenium and BeautifulSoup.

-Secure Data Handling: Utilizes cryptography.fernet for encrypting session data.
+Secure Data Handling: Utilizes fernet cryptography for encrypting session data.

 Interactive Visualizations: Displays extracted data using Cytoscape.js.